10nc0/BlueDream/replit.md

 # Your Nyanbook~ 🌈

 ## Overview
 "Your Nyanbook" is a multi-tenant SaaS messaging book designed to securely forward messages from WhatsApp to Discord.
 Its primary purpose is to provide permanent message retention via Discord threads and isolated data storage for each user.
 The project aims for zero-friction onboarding, a highly customizable interface, and offers a secure and efficient way for users to archive WhatsApp conversations, targeting individuals and small businesses needing reliable message retention and easy access.
+The project also features an AI Playground for multimodal interaction and an AI Audit System for message verification.

 ## User Preferences
 - **Design**: Apple glassmorphism aesthetic with Discord-style message layout